 An important part of being in The Fellowship Community is accountability – spurring one another on to love and good deeds (Hebrews 10:24).
-As a way to connect, encourage, and provide accountability for churches and their leaders, every Fellowship Community congregation is in a Mission Affinity Group (MAG).
+As a way to connect, encourage, and provide accountability for churches and their leaders, every Fellowship Community congregation should be in a Mission Affinity Group (MAG).

 MAGs connect churches at the session (board of elders) level.
 A MAG is made up of 3-4 congregations who share a similar ministry context (such as location, size, or demographics), a specialized ministry setting (like a college campus or a city center), or common ministry goals.
 MAGs may include congregations beyond The Fellowship Community as long as they agree with the Essential Tenets.
 Once a MAG is formed, the participating leaders commit to meet regularly – at least once a year for at least three years – and to stay connected in other ways in between meetings.